amoravski/minstrel/README.md

-# minstrel_webapp
+# minstrel
-The minstrel webapp
+The minstrel API